About Cooperative Christian Ministries and Clinic

 Our Executive Director, Kim Carter

-Kim Carter joined our ministry in 2019 after serving for seven years as the executive director of Camp Tanako, an extension ministry of the Arkansas Conference of the United Methodist Church.
+Kim Carter joined CCMC in 2019 after serving for seven years as the executive director of Camp Tanako, an extension ministry of the Arkansas Conference of the United Methodist Church.
 A native of Hot Springs and Lakeside High School graduate, she earned her undergraduate degree in special education from UCA and her master’s degree in early childhood special education, birth to 36 months, from UALR.

 The majority of her adult career has been spent working with children and families.
-At ASU, she was as an early childhood consultant and technical advisor.
+At ASU, she was an early childhood consultant and technical advisor.
 She also worked with UAMS Partnership for Inclusive Communities as an instructor in the area of Fetal Alcohol Spectrum Disorder.
 For many years, she served infants and toddlers with developmental disabilities and medical issues, as well as with their families through in-home early intervention services.

 She, her husband, Terry, and their four children, provided foster care to approximately fifty children over a period of thirteen years.
 Carter has seen, first hand, the impact of generational poverty on families in crisis.